cybergreen-net/www.cybergreen.net/mitigation/campaign-steps.md

 ### 4. Data source begins sending daily risk data to each data receiving point.

-### 5. ISPs start mitigation over risk condition
+### 5. ISPs start mitigation over risk conditions
-..•	Mitigation training material will be provided by CyberGreen ..•	Making sure ISPs are ready to take action will be the national CERT or coordinator's role
+. . .* Mitigation training material will be provided by CyberGreen . . .* Making sure ISPs are ready to take action will be the national CERT or coordinator's role

 ### 6. CyberGreen measures the time series trend-line and provides impact analysis.